sco0ter/babbler/xmpp-client/src/site/markdown/extensions.md

 ```

 This will enable support for [XEP-0115: Entity Capabilities](http://xmpp.org/extensions/xep-0115.html), which means Entity Capabilities are included in every presence being sent.
-Furthermore, it will analyze incoming presence stanzas for a "caps" extension and manage a cache of capabilities.
+Furthermore, it will analyze incoming presence stanzas for a \"caps\" extension and manage a cache of capabilities.

 ---